 Override the node- (element-) based partition vector with a vector specified from disk.
 This file should be named [project]partition.data.
 The data should be written as Fortran stream.
 The first entry in the file should be a 4-byte integer stating the number of intended partitions, followed by an 8-byte integer specifying the total number of grid points (elements).
 The remainder of the file should contain 4-byte integers representing the 1-based partition index for each of the grid points (elements) in the mesh.
 If a node-based partition is provided, it should be ordered according to the global points in the mesh file being used.
 If an element-based partition vector is provided, the list of elements corresponds to all of the elements contained in element family 1, followed by all of the elements contained in element family 2, and so forth, up through element family n (max of 4 families).
-The element families are numbered according to the order in which the first element type in each family was encountered while loading the mesh file.
+The element type in each family was encountered while loading the mesh file.